-- During construction the consent holder must take all practicable measures to prevent unauthorised discharges of hazardous substances into the CMA.
-Such measures must include: - Measures to prevent oil and fuel leaks from vehicles and machinery, including maintaining machinery and equipment in good working order; - (b) Refuelling of land-based machinery and vehicles not occurring within 20 metres of the CMA where practicable, and occurring under supervision throughout the whole activity; - (c) All refuelling equipment having a shut-off valves; - (d) The stationary land-based storage of fuel and other hazardous substances not occurring within 20m of the CMA; - (e) All vehicles and/or works areas having a spill kit capable of absorbing the quantity of fuel and other hazardous substances that may leak or be spilt; and - (f) Spill containment equipment being immediately available and kept on-site at all times.
+- 33-27.
+During construction the consent holder must take all practicable measures to prevent unauthorised discharges of hazardous substances into the CMA.
+Such measures must include: - a-(a) Measures to prevent oil and fuel leaks from vehicles and machinery, including maintaining machinery and equipment in good working order; - b-(b) Refuelling of land-based machinery and vehicles not occurring within 20 metres of the CMA where practicable, and must be supervised occurring under supervision throughout the whole activity; - c.(c) All refuelling equipment having a shut-off valves; - d-(d) The stationary land-based storage of fuel and other hazardous substances not occurring within 20m of the CMA; - e-(e) All vehicles and/or works areas having a spill kit capable of absorbing the quantity of fuel and other hazardous substances that may leak or be spilt; and - £(f) Spill containment equipment being immediately available and kept on-site at all times.

-Advice Note: nothing in condition 27 is intended to affect existing obligations under other legislation, including the Maritime Transport Act and associated statutory instruments such as marine protection rules.
+Advice Note: nothing in condition $\frac{17.33}{2}$ 27 is intended to affect existing obligations under other legislation, including the Maritime Transport Act and associated statutory instruments such as marine protection rules.

-- 28. The consent holder must, on becoming aware of any discharge and/or spill associated with the consent holder's operations that is not authorised by these consents: - (a) Immediately take such action, or execute such work as may be necessary, to stop and/or contain the discharge/spill;

-- (b) Immediately notify the Council by telephone of the discharge/spill; - (c) Take all reasonable steps to remedy or mitigate any adverse effects on the environment resulting from the discharge/spill; and - (d) Report to the Council in writing within one (1) week on the cause of the discharge and the steps taken or being taken to effectively manage the discharge and prevent any recurrence.
+- 34.28.
+The consent holder must, on becoming aware of any discharge and-/or spill associated with the consent holder's operations that is not authorised by these consents: - a-(a) Immediately take such action, or execute such work as may be necessary, to stop and/or contain the discharge/spill; - b.(b) Immediately notify the Council by telephone of the discharge/spill; - E-(c) Take all reasonable steps to remedy or mitigate any adverse effects on the environment resulting from the discharge/spill; and - d-(d) Report to the Council in writing within one (1) week on the cause of the discharge and the steps taken or being taken to effectively manage the discharge and prevent any recurrence.